This post may contain affiliate links.

 Florence Hotels

-You may be in Florence on a day trip, but if you’re staying overnight there are many hotel options.
+You may be in Florence on a day trip, but if you’re doing it in 24 hours, there are many hotel options.
 Here are a few ideas.

 Luxury: The luscious Four Seasons Hotel Firenze is a former convent.
-But don’t expect austerity here.
+But don’t expect austerity.
 The 2-star Michelin restaurant and 2-level spa bumps your trip into luxe territory.
 Luxury travel doesn’t get much better than this.

 Outside the city: If the tourist crowds are getting to you, consider staying outside the city at a property such as Il Salviatino, a hotel set on the hillside of Fiesole with views of Florence and an appealing outdoor pool.